Ever bagged yourself a chest of gems on Duolingo?

 Well, some of the above.

-Hitting your daily XP goal, finishing in the top 3 in your league, and completing achievements will bag you some lingots.
+Hitting your daily XP goal, completing a double-or-nothing wager and unlocking achievements will bag you some lingots.

 What are gems and lingots for?